-The global fermented dairy products market is estimated to be valued at USD 5.9 billion in 2025 to USD 11.1 billion by 2035 at a CAGR of 6.5% during the forecast period.
+The global fermented dairy products market is projected to expand significantly over the next decade, growing from a market size of USD 5.9 billion in 2025 to USD 11.1 billion by 2035, reflecting a strong CAGR of 6.5% during the forecast period.
 This growth trajectory highlights increasing global interest in functional foods that offer both nutritional and health-related benefits.

 Attribute | Values |